 On 11 November 2005, Tate and the Duncan-Strelec’s bought a block of land on the outskirts of Albury for the purpose of sub-division and sale.
 The land was purchased through a company called Wamego Pty Ltd, in which each side was intended to own half.
-The joint venture was designed so that Tate would provide the initial capital, Amanda Duncan-Strelec would look after Council compliance and David Strelec would look after the practical side of the project.
+The joint venture was designed so that Tate would provide the initial capital, Amanda Duncan-Strelec would look after marketing and David Strelec would look after the engineering side of the project.

 (Image via Border-Mail)

 By 26 February 2006, however, Tate had already begun secretly negotiating to sell the property to Frank Kovacevic.

 In June 2006, the Duncan-Strelecs paid their share of the deposit — something wealthy money-man Tate later rather bizarrely claimed in court was a “loan” to him.
 Around the same time, Tate told the Duncan-Strelecs he had a buyer for the land.
 Alarmed by this, on 25 October 2006, the Duncan-Strelecs put a caveat over the Wamego land.
 Nevertheless, on 30 November 2006, Tom Tate executed a share sale agreement for Wamego with Frank Kovacevic.